agateau/blog/2019/bluetooth-speaker-part-1-introduction/index.md

 pub_date: 2019-12-25 11:55:18 +01:00
 public: true
-tags: [diy, bluetooth, speaker, pko]
+tags: [diy, bluetooth, speaker]
 title: Bluetooth speaker - Part 1 - Introduction

 This article is the first of a series on creating a Bluetooth speaker from an old vacuum tube radio and spare parts I had lying around in the house.

+- Part 1: Introduction
+- [Part 2: Attempting to update the audio hardware][part2]

 At the time I am writing this, the speaker is not done yet, so there is still a chance that I never finish it...
 As you will see, the journey so far as not been straight, I hit a few roadblocks and changed my mind while working on this project.

 Let's start with the reason I started this project.
 When we moved in our house, more than a decade ago, I found this old vacuum tube radio left around by the previous owner: